SAP/ui5-uiveri5/docs/usage/locators.md

 ### Syntax
 Under the hood, control locators rely on [OPA5](https://openui5.hana.ondemand.com/#/api/sap.ui.test.Opa5/overview) functionality.
 If you are familiar with OPA5's `waitFor` structure, then you will be able to immediately transition to control locators.
 The difference between a control selector and a typical OPA5 `waitFor` is that some values are not allowed.
 The unsupported property values are: `matchers` and `actions` object constructions and `check`, `success` and `actions` functions.

 `by.control` accepts a plain object specifying the `viewName`, `viewNamespace`, ID, `controlType`, ID suffix, and other properties of the control to look for.
 The ID can be a string or a regular expression.
 Just like in OPA5, if a `viewName` is given, the ID is the view-relative ID, otherwise it is the global ID.
-All [OPA5 matchers](https://openui5.hana.ondemand.com/#/api/sap.ui.test.matchers/overview) are supported with exception of `AncestorMatcher` that is supported implicitly as documented below.
+All [OPA5 matchers](https://openui5.hana.ondemand.com/#/api/sap.ui.test.matchers/overview) are supported.
 In OPA5, you normally create a matcher instance and pass the expected parameters to the constructor as a plain object.
 In a control selector, you can set the same plain object parameters to the matcher property.

 Matchers syntax:
 ```javascript